gpatsiaouras/ford-focus-canbus/README.md

 > NOTE: I used a arduino nano with usb c for convenience.
 But the picture is different in fritzing.

 ## Requirements

-For the arduino code and for reading the PWM, this library is being used: https://github.com/xkam1x/Arduino-PWM-Reader.
-Download the two files `PWM.hpp` and `PWM.cpp` and add them next to the `ford_focus_canbus.ino`.

-Additionally, you need the mcp2515 library for interfacing with the canbus module.
+- mcp2515 library for interfacing with the canbus module.
 You can find it here: https://github.com/coryjfowler/MCP_CAN_lib

-## Installation
-Copy paste `arduino/ford_focus_canbus` to your `Arduino` directory, in order to compile and flash to your arduino.